The late Margaret Pooley,

 In response to various climate change and peak oil issues facing businesses today, Matthew is reducing Pooley Wines’ reliance on chemicals, using various techniques such as growing crops in the vineyard to provide nutrients to the vines and using natural predators to control pests.

 Until the passing of Margaret Pooley in November 2010, three generations of the Pooley family were working in the vineyards.
-Margaret’s Grandson, Matthew Pooley, is the General Manager and chief wine-maker of Pooley Wines.
+Margaret’s Grandson, Matthew Pooley, is the Viticulturalist and Co-Manager of Pooley Wines.

 The grandmother/grandson wine-growing team was believed to be unique in Australia.
 “She was the main drive behind it,” says Matthew Pooley of his astonishing grandmother.
 “She put us all to shame.”